shapeoko/Docs/content/firstjob.md

     Plunge Rate:         10
     Direction:           Clockwise

 Please adjust the value for Target Depth to be equal to the thickness of the material which you have selected for your coaster.
+Note that the Step Down value is set to be greater than that of the material so as to cut it in a single pass --- if you are using some material other than cork, this value should be adjusted to suit the selected material.

 ![rectangle](firstjob/mc_profile.png)